tytydraco/yessleep/out/On_my_first_day_at_boarding_school_a_boy_jumped_out_of_a_top_floor_window_They_call_them_Flyers.md

 “Come on, man.
 This is a new car!
 I’ve got other clients and there’s fucking brains splattered everywhere.”

 He pocketed his phone before turning to me with a sickly smile.
-Then he turned to me with a smile.
 “You’ll get used to flyers,” The driver rubbed his chin, “Though I’ve gotta say, it’s a little early for ‘em.
 I expected them in September.”

 It took me a second to piece together his words in my head.